fleschutz/CWTS/README.md

 👮‍ Zero Warnings Policy
 ------------------------
-It means the project's source code is compiled with the **highest warning level** and **no compiler warning is acceptable**.
+This means your project is compiled with the **highest** warning level and **zero** compiler warnings are acceptable.

 Introducing the *Zero Warnings Policy* by enabling the highest warning level often results in hundreds or even thousands of warnings.
 To get started you may want to begin with a lower warning level first.
 Now, fix those warnings and gradually dial up the warning level.

 As soon as there are no more warnings **turn warnings into errors** to enforce the *Zero Warnings Policy* from now on.
 That way warnings can no longer be ignored because the build fails.
 The corresponding compiler options are `-Werror` for Clang and GCC and `/WX` for Visual Studio.

-Dear OS/framework/API/lib developers: introducing the *Zero Warnings Policy* heavily depends on the header files beeing used.
+Dear API developers: introducing the *Zero Warnings Policy* heavily depends on the header files being used.
 Please make sure your header files do not produce any compiler warnings!

 Links
 -----